Do I Do

 "Do I Do" is a song written and performed by American singer and songwriter Stevie Wonder, first released on the compilation album Stevie Wonder's Original Musiquarium I in 1982.
 The single peaked at #2 on the US Billboard soul chart and #13 on the Billboard Hot 100.
 On the Billboard dance chart, "Do I Do" reached number one for two weeks.
-Overseas, it reached #10 in the UK.
+It reached #10 in the UK.

 Background

 The album version of the song is ten and a half minutes long and features a rare example of Wonder rapping near the end of the track.
 Dizzy Gillespie also appears on the track with a trumpet solo.
 Both of these elements are omitted from the single edit of the song (some longer edits retain the Gillespie solo but exclude the rapping).
-Wonder audibly counts down at the end of the track, which is not commonly heard at the conclusion of musical singles.
+Wonder audibly counts down at the end of the track.
 The song is noted by bassists for its intricate bassline, played by Nathan Watts.
 A commercial success, it received three Grammy Award nominations including for Best Male R&B Vocal Performance and Best R&B Song.
-The song became the basis for Ja Rule's "Livin it Up."
+The song became the basis for Ja Rule's "Livin' It Up."